Hope Street currently has the following career opportunities for people to join one of our teams.

 Reporting to and supported by the Programs Manager, you will:

-- Provide leadership and direction to a high functioning Mobile Outreach team (4 Case Managers) and the Crisis Accommodation team (6 Residential Youth Support Workers and 2 Case Managers);
+- Provide leadership and direction to a high functioning BOOST Outreach team (3 Case Managers) and the Crisis Accommodation team (6 Residential Youth Support Workers and 2 Case Managers).

-- Ensure compliance in all operational areas including service delivery, risk management and quality improvement for clients and staff; and
+- Ensure compliance in all operational areas including service delivery, risk management and quality improvement for clients and staff.

 - Establish a culture of service excellence where optimal outcomes for young people are achieved.